 Provide a home for some of our most common British birds by installing a nest box in your garden.

 Different types of box will attract different species.
 Whilst most birds prefer a closed box with a small entrance hole, some - like robins, wrens, blackbirds and song thrushes - use an open fronted box.
 Species like swifts, swallows and house martins require a specialist box as they nest under eaves and gable ends of buildings (see below for more info).

-Positioning your nest box
+Positioning the nesting box

 Standard nest boxes